Why Your US Back Taxes Are A Disaster Waiting To Happen (And What Expats Can Do About It)

-There are three primary penalties delinquent taxpayers could face: 1) late filing penalties, 2) late payment penalties, and 3) interest penalties.
+There are three primary penalties delinquent taxpayers could face:

-- The penalty for filing taxes late is 5% of the unpaid tax amount for each month the tax return is late.
+- Late filing penalties – The penalty for filing taxes late is 5% of the unpaid tax amount for each month the tax return is late.
 This is limited to 25% of the unpaid taxes.

-- Interest on owed tax starts accruing on the original due date of the return until the full payment of taxes is made.
+- Interest penalties – Interest on owed tax starts accruing on the original due date of the return until the full payment of taxes is made.
 The interest compounds daily and the rate is determined quarterly.

 In short, the penalties for not filing and not paying can be substantial.

 Furthermore, failing to file a tax return is a federal crime that may result in more fines and even jail time.

 In addition, unpaid taxes over a certain amount may prevent you from renewing your US passport.